Discriminant of symmetric matrices as a sum of squares and the orthogonal group: Introduction

 Recall that it can be written as a polynomial function of the coefficients of $p$.
 By the {\it discriminant $\delta(A)$ of an $n\times n$ real symmetric matrix} $A$ we mean the discriminant of the characteristic polynomial of $A$.
 Recall that $\delta(A)$ is a homogeneous polynomial function in the entries of $A$, of degree $n(n-1)$.
 Moreover, $\delta(A)=0$ if and only if the matrix $A$ is degenerate (i.e. has multiple eigenvalues).

-Denote by $\rsm$ the space of $n\times n$ real symmetric matrices ($n\geq 2$).
-It is a vector space of dimension $n(n+1)/2$ over $\mr$.
-It contains the subset $\dsm$ of degenerate real symmetric matrices, a real algebraic subvariety.
-Although $\dsm$ is the zero locus of the single polynomial $\delta\in\mr[\rsm]$, it has codimension two in $\rsm$ by a result of Neumann and Wigner (cf. \cite{lax:1997}).
-An algebraic explanation of the fact that the codimension is greater than $1$ is that $\delta$ can be written as a sum of squares in $\mr[\rsm]$.
-An explicit presentation of $\delta$ as a sum of seven squares was given in the nineteenth century by Kummer \cite{kummer} for $n=3$ (see Remark~\ref{remark:kummer} for details), and by Borchardt \cite{borchardt} for arbitrary $n$.
-More recent approaches to the problem can be found in Ilyushechkin \cite{ilyushechkin}, Lax \cite{lax:1998}, Parlett \cite{parlett}.
+Denote by ${\mathcal{M}}$ the space of $n\times n$ real symmetric matrices ($n\geq 2$).
+It is a vector space of dimension $n(n+1)/2$ over ${\mathbb{R}}$.
+It contains the subset ${\mathcal{E}}$ of degenerate real symmetric matrices, a real algebraic subvariety.
+Although ${\mathcal{E}}$ is the zero locus of the single polynomial $\delta\in{\mathbb{R}}[{\mathcal{M}}]$, it has codimension two in ${\mathcal{M}}$ by a result of Neumann and Wigner (cf. \cite{lax:1997}).
+An algebraic explanation of the fact that the codimension is greater than $1$ is that $\delta$ can be written as a sum of squares in ${\mathbb{R}}[{\mathcal{M}}]$.
+An explicit presentation of $\delta$ as a sum of seven squares was given in the nineteenth century by Kummer \cite{kummer} for $n=3$ (see Remark~\ref{remark:kummer} for details).
+Borchardt \cite{borchardt} showed that $\delta$ is a sum of squares for arbitrary $n$.
+More recent approaches to this result are due to Newell \cite{newell}, Ilyushechkin \cite{ilyushechkin}, Lax \cite{lax:1998}, Parlett \cite{parlett}.
 Denote by $\mu(n)$ the minimal number of summands in a representation of $\delta$ as a sum of squares.
 The exact value of $\mu(n)$ is known only for $n\leq 3$: a straightforward calculation yields $\mu(2)=2$, and the equality $\mu(3)=5$ will be proved here.